Botan-Bulut/ECOGraduationProject/README.md

 ## Notes

 Please note that notebooks do not contain any citation information.
-You will find citation for datasets and other academics works at the end of "botan_f_bulut_modern_determinants_of_economic_growth_descriptive_and_crosssectional_analysis.pdf" file.
+You will find citation for datasets and other academics' works at the end of "botan_f_bulut_modern_determinants_of_economic_growth_descriptive_and_crosssectional_analysis.pdf" file.